 The Silence are terrifying, as the notion of them always there in Earth’s history and manipulating people subconsciously is shuddering.
-But the Doctor and his friends may have a way to sort them out.
+But the Doctor and his friends have a method to sort them out.

 I liked it when the Doctor plants a nanorecorder in the hands of his friends to record audios of their meetings with the Silence.
 They also mark tallies on their arms and faces to help them to remember.

 Canton and Amy soon visit an orphanage where they hope to find the little girl inside the astronaut suit.
-The orphanage scenes at night were creepy, especially with the Silence up on the ceiling like bats.
+The orphanage scenes at night were creepy, especially as the Silence are on the ceiling like bats.

 Amy experiences some strange things during her visit to the orphanage.
-As well as seeing the Silence, she also sees an Eye-Patch Lady in a window and a photo of her as a mum with a baby.
+As well as seeing the Silence, Amy sees an Eye-Patch Lady in a window and she finds a photo of her as a mum with a baby.

 It was pretty tense when the astronaut enters the little’s girl bedroom with Amy inside.
-Amy is scared and can’t understand what the little girl means to her before she gets taken away by Silence.
+Amy is scared and can’t understand what the little girl means to her before she’s taken away by the Silence.

 It was emotional when Rory finds Amy’s recording device and she’s still speaking.
-He wonders who she’s confessing her love for and it gets very tense, as it could have been either the Doctor or Rory.
+He wonders who she’s confessing her love to and it gets pretty tense, as it could have been either the Doctor or Rory.

-I liked that some of this story was set in 1969, when the Apollo moon landing between Neil Armstrong and Buzz Aldrin took place.
+I liked that some of the tale was set in 1969 when the Apollo moon landing between Neil Armstrong and Buzz Aldrin took place.
 This was something I studied at school as a kid and I knew the event well.

 This was an interesting take on the special space event, as footage of the Silence is used during the TV transmission of the first moon landing.
 Soon everyone knows the Silence and a revolution begins.

-Eventually, the Silence are silenced.
-I was pleased when it was Rory that Amy confessed her love to and I found it very interesting that the Silence’s control room was similar to the one in ‘The Lodger’.
+Eventually, the Silence are ‘silenced’.
+I was pleased when it was Rory that Amy confessed her love to and I found it really interesting that the Silence’s control room was similar to the one in ‘The Lodger’.

 This two-part ‘astronaut’ story has been enjoyable.
-Although there are a lot of unanswered questions about who River Song is; whether Amy is pregnant or not and why the little girl at the end is regenerating…
+There are still a lot of unanswered questions about who River Song is; whether Amy is pregnant and why the little girl is regenerating at the end…

 The DVD special features on this episode are as follows.
 On Disc 1 of ‘Series 6 – Part 1’, there’s the ‘Monster File: The Silence’, which looks into the creation and development of these new monsters.